Skip to main content

 assert(condition) throw excNo;

-// with possibility to include arg to throw
+// with a possibility to include arg to throw

 Also, Tolk swaps catch arguments: it's catch (excNo, arg), both optional (since arg is most likely empty).